Jesshuan/Python-Utilitary-for-satellite-images-extraction-from-Google-Earth-Engine/README.md

 To execute the notebook, you must identify yourself to your Google'account :

-- Log in to your google account first
+- Log in to your google account first (and you must have a account on GCP and activate the API Google Earth Engine)

 - Launch the first two cells and go to the indicated address